Short Story Winner: Simon Gilbert. Click here to read more.

 The Mairtín Crawford Awards are aimed at writers working towards their first full collection of poetry, short stories, or a novel.
 Both published and unpublished writers are invited to submit between 3-5 poems for the poetry award, and a short story of up to 2,500 words for the short story award, with the only stipulation being that they have not yet published a full collection of poetry, short stories, or a novel.

 The Winner of each Award will receive a £500 cash Prize.
-In addition, each Winner can take up time a ‘Time to Write’ package which includes a 3-night stay at Bullitt Hotel Belfast, and 4 days of dedicated writing space in The Crescent.
+In addition, each Winner can take up time a ‘Time to Write’ package which includes a 3-night stay at a Hotel in Belfast, and 4 days of dedicated writing space in The Crescent.
 Two Runners Up for each Category will receive a £250 cash prize.

 Who was Mairtín Crawford?